*This archive was originally written in June 2023

 Related: Top 3 Worst Free Agent Signings in Maple Leafs History

-Contending clubs typically take a chance on support players on the open market, and often, it looks like a steal.
+Contending clubs typically take a chance to support players on the open market, and often, it looks like a steal.
 This has happened many times for the Toronto Maple Leafs, especially during the Auston Matthews era, when former GM Kyle Dubas signed low-risk, high-reward players like David Kampf.

 This article is the second of two parts that look at the best and worst Maple Leafs signings.
 These are the three best in franchise history.